- What is Lyme disease?

 Lyme disease is caused by infection with Borrelia burgdorferi, a type of bacteria called a spirochete.
 In the eastern U.S., the infection is transmitted by the bite of a black-legged tick, Ixodes scapularis, commonly known as the deer tick.
 Lyme disease, which can affect the skin, heart, nerves, or joints, can be effectively treated with antibiotic therapy.

 We do have Lyme disease in Vermont.
 For many years, only a few cases of Lyme disease were reported to the Vermont Department of Health each year.
 However, starting in 2005, that number started to increase steadily.
-In 2011, there were over 500 reports of people with Lyme disease who were likely exposed in Vermont.
-Most of the reported cases occur in people who live in the southern half of our state, but illness has been reported from all areas of Vermont.
+The increase in reported cases has more or less continued each year.
+In recent years there have been several hundred reports of people with Lyme disease who were likely exposed in Vermont.
+Most of the reported cases have occurred in people who live in the southern half of our state, but illness has been reported from all areas of Vermont.

 The symptoms of Lyme disease can vary because different parts of the body may be affected.
 The skin, joints, nerves or heart may be involved.